zotonic/zotonic/doc/ref/actions/action_dialog_delete_username.rst

 .. include:: meta-dialog_delete_username.rst

+Open a dialog to confirm the deletion of the username of a user.

-.. todo:: Not yet documented.
+.. todo:: Extend documentation